viperML/neohome/src/content/blog/neovim-wrapper/index.md

 ---
-title: Neovim wrapper from scratch
+title: Neovim wrapper with Nix from scratch
 pubDate: 2024-09-26T13:31:24Z
 summary: |
     A DIY approach to managing Neovim with Nix.
 Without complicated